AlastairTaft/contextmenu/README.md

 # A dead simple React context menu

-A low level React context menu implementation with a simple api.
+A low level React context menu implementation with a simple api that has no dependencies (although expects React).

 ## Table of contents